thirumurthis/Learnings/spring/Spring_TestContainer_intergration_test.md

 2022-06-26 16:49:07.274 UTC [1] LOG:  database system is ready to accept connections
 ```

-- Start the Library service from IDE and using executable jar `java -jar <executable.jar>`, use below Curl command to POST a Book message.
-Use git bash terminal
+- Start the SpringBoot service from IDE and using executable jar `java -jar <executable.jar>`, use below Curl command to POST a Book message.
+In this case I use git bash terminal.

 ```
 $ curl -X POST http://localhost:8080/books -H 'Content-Type: application/json' -H 'Accept: application/json' -d '{"title" : "from curl command"}'